 Planning and Development service changes

-Planning & Development is deferring and/or waiving fee payments in 2020, specifically enhancing flexibility on building permits.
-This means financial flexibility to manage cash flow through projects, and align fees closer to when revenues are being realized, as well as extensions on any upcoming expiry windows by six months.
+Planning & Development is deferring and/or waiving fee payments in 2020 and 2021, specifically enhancing flexibility on building permits.
+This means financial flexibility to manage cash flow through projects, and align fees closer to when revenues are being realized, as well as extensions on any upcoming expiry windows.
 This will ensure approvals do not expire while businesses deal with the impacts of COVID-19.

 - Certificates of Compliance (Residential - single, semi-detached, and duplex)